Shares and Assets

 The Shareholders' Agreement, (which still did not exist) states: "The Shareholders hereby authorise the Directors of the Company to transfer the balance of all funds held by the Company after Completion to ELP" (ELP = Eden Land Planning Ltd.)

 The Shareholders' Agreement also says that ELP will use this money to achieve the outcome projected in the Investor Presentation, i.e. increase the value of the land such that it will sell for £3.1 million in 14 months time.
-The land remains unsold after five years.
+The land remains unsold after six years.

 The Shareholders' Agreement further states: "The Shareholders hereby authorise the Directors of the Company to . . appoint ELP to . . retain as a dividend the balance of any funds transferred after all payments relating to the Services and costs of third party associated partners."
 In other words, none of that £661,750 is ever coming back to the Shareholders of Redruth Eden Ltd.